oumsofiane1/oumsofiane1.github.io/_posts/2024-06-09-RSA-Encryption.markdown

 And why is this secure?
 Because while `e` and `n` are public, finding `d` without knowing `ϕ(n)` — which requires factoring `n` — is extremely hard when `n` is a product of two very large primes.

 This mathematical rabbit hole is why encryption keeps your bank info, DMs, and private memes safe.
-Unless, of course, someone ever *does* break the math…

-Or invents a quantum computer that can.
+Unless, of course, someone ever *does* break the math… or invents a quantum computer that can.